SUSE/scf/README.md

     1. Consult the release notes of the new version of the release.
     1. If there are any role changes, discuss them with the SCF team, [follow steps 3 and 4 from this guide](#how-do-i-add-a-new-bosh-release-to-scf).

-1. Test the release by running the `make <release-name>-release compile images run` command.
+1. Test the release by running the `make compile images run` command.

 1. Before committing the tested release update the line `export CF_VERSION=...` in `bin/common/version.sh` to the new CF version.